proudlyserving/proudlyserving.github.io/_contents/feed-the-machine.md

 ---
 title: Feed the machine
-description: "Government is a system of information and services.
-Each of these contain many points of data.
-Properly structuring, standardizing and syndicating this data intelligently optimizes the administrative work of government and streamlines access and delivery of public information and services."
+description: "Government generates tons of data — code, policies, meeting minutes, news releases, and more.
+Being able to access and share this data is essential for helping agencies evaluate and improve services to the public.
+It’s vital that government takes steps to organize data in clear, consistent ways."
 author:
  - Luke Fretwell
 img-feat: